Violated Paradise: Production

-(1960).
+Marion Gering produced and directed the picture.

+Fosco Maraini and Roy M. Yaginuma were directors of photography.

+The film was based on Italian writer Fosco Maraini's work L' Isola Delle Pescatrici (The Island of the Fisherwomen)(1960).
 A few images shot by Maraini's crew were used in the production.
 It was filmed entirely in Japan and released in the United States as Diving Girls of Japan and The Diving Girls' Island.

+The English version was narrated by Tom Rowe.
+Marcello Abbado composed the film's music with addition scores provided by Sergio Pagoni.
+The film's New York premiere was held on June 7, 1963.
+Victoria Films and Times Film Corp. were the film's distributors.

 Release and reception

 This film was screened only for adults.
 In North Carolina, the film was shown as a double feature along with 1000 Shapes of a Female.
 Jasper Sharp wrote in his 2008 book Behind the pink curtain, that the film stood "as a fascinating visual document of a city in the midst of major transition".
 The 63-minute film was included in the DVD for The Notorious Concubines.
 While reviewing the feature, Douglas Pratt called the sound quality "okay" and the picture "tolerable".
 The Realist's critic called the film a "short bore".
 DVD Verdict called it a combination of National Geographic and native Japanese styles and "awash with scrapes, dirt, and highly irritating editing jumps".